-These homemade yogurt melts only use a few ingredients and no refined sugars!
+These homemade mango yogurt melts only use a few ingredients in the recipe and no refined sugars!
 They are an easy diy treat for toddlers, babies or adults.
 The yogurt bites are frozen, so they are delicious in the summer or anytime for teething babies!

-So now that Archer is getting to be the age to appreciate some good yogurt bites, I decided to make my own.
-These are homemade and frozen yogurt melts.
-But they are easy to make.
+Now that Archer is getting to be the age to appreciate some good yogurt bites, I decided to make my own recipe.
+These are homemade, frozen yogurt melts.
+And they are easy to make.
 And all you need to do is keep them frozen until it's time to eat them!
+It's an easy (and cheaper) diy alternative to those freeze-dried yogurt bites.

 I love that both Archer (a baby) and Zara (a toddler), both love this recipe!
-Honestly, as an adult I love these.
+Honestly, as an adult I love these frozen yogurt bites too.
 They're pretty tasty.
 And they are just so easy to diy and make a homemade version of.
 And you can absolutely customize these to whatever fruits you have around your house and that are in season.
 Keep it healthy!

 - Greek yogurt